Abe Lincoln may have said that you can’t always please everyone.

 It’s a black beetle with an orange head, a white line down its back, and bumps on its abdomen.
 They are sometimes called Stinking Beetles because they release a foul smell when disturbed.

-Moving on, this beetle can be found throughout North America but is most common in the Midwestern US.
+This beetle can be found throughout North America but is most common in the Midwestern US.
 The adult beetles feed on animal carcasses (such as dead rodents).

-They lay eggs on their prey which hatch into larvae that eat rotting flesh for about two weeks before pupating for another two weeks.
+They lay eggs on their prey, which hatch into larvae that eat rotting flesh for about two weeks before pupating for another two weeks.
 Adults emerge from pupae by chewing through them and their cocoons.

 6. One-spotted Tiger Beetle